Thursday, November 21, 2024

 When cooking meat and poultry in the microwave, it is important to ensure that it reaches a safe internal temperature to avoid the risk of foodborne illnesses.
 Use a meat thermometer to check for doneness, ensuring that the temperature reaches the recommended level.
 It is also advisable to use microwave-safe containers that allow for even cooking and prevent splattering.

-See also Altitude Cooking Tips
+See also Sous Vide Cooking Times

 Fish and Seafood